Sometimes we need to add extra swap space in our Linux machine, so in this article, I’m going to show you how to add swap space to a Linux server.

 How to use existing mount point as swap space

-Using mkswap command we can convert existing disk partition in swap space.
+Using the mkswap command we can convert the existing disk partition in swap space.

 #mkswap /dev/sdb1